kkCode/Privacy-Policy/README.md

 HOW OUR APP USES PERMISSIONS  ?
 -Read the contents of your USB storage: This permission is used so that you can manage saved photos and videos.

-- Modify or delete the contents of your USB storage: To view, delete, share photos and videos from Inscover application.
+-Modify or delete the contents of your USB storage: To view, delete, share photos and videos from Inscover application.

 -Adjust your wallpaper size: To fit wallpaper as per your device.